CaptainCrowbar/prion-lib/rs-core/common.md

     * `T& operator=(const T&) = delete;`
     * `T& operator=(T&&) = delete;`

-Convenience macros for defaulted or deleted life cycle operations.
+`[unicorn]` Convenience macros for defaulted or deleted life cycle operations.

 * `#define` **`RS_OVERLOAD`**`(f) [] (auto&&... args) { return f(std::forward<decltype(args)>(args)...); }`

-Creates a function object wrapping a set of overloaded functions, that can be passed to a context expecting a function (such as an STL algorithm) without having to explicitly resolve the overload at the call site.
+`[unicorn]` Creates a function object wrapping a set of overloaded functions, that can be passed to a context expecting a function (such as an STL algorithm) without having to explicitly resolve the overload at the call site.
 (From an idea by Arthur O'Dwyer on the C++ standard proposals mailing list, 14 Sep 2015.)

 ## Types ##